PIX3LFLUX/Neuroforcement/README.md

 # The Implementation of a modular Framework for Reinforcement Learning with neuro-evolutional Neural Networks

 This repository details the use of a modular framework for Reinforcement Learning, including basic Tabular Q-Learning, DQN and NEAT for Neuro-Evolutional purposes.
-This Framework was developed under supervision of Prof. Jan Bauer for the use on the Hochshule Karlsruhe P!X3LFLUX Servers to make it simple to incorporate Reinforcement Learning and Neuro-evolution in other Projects and to give a good baseline into Reinforcement Learning.
+This Framework was developed for the use on the Hochshule Karlsruhe P!X3LFLUX Servers to make it simple to incorporate Reinforcement Learning and Neuro-evolution in other Projects and to give a good baseline into Reinforcement Learning.

 ## Directory